On This Page

 Insect- and Arthropod-Borne Diseases

-Chagas' disease (American trypanosomiasis), chikungunya, dengue, leishmaniasis, mayaro virus, West Nile virus, Zika may pose a risk.
+Chagas' disease (American trypanosomiasis), dengue, leishmaniasis, mayaro virus, West Nile virus, Zika may pose a risk.
 Personal protective measures are important.

 Other Disease and Health Risks